-Year 6 Step 19 Step 20 Step 21 End of year expectations Comprehension Themes and Conventions - I can clearly identify and retrieve relevant points and key ideas from different points in a text and across a range of texts. - I can talk confidently about the purpose of the text and the specific intentions of the author, using examples from the text. - I can ask questions to confirm what I already know. - I can use my skills of skimming, scanning, text marking and knowledge of the genre to identify the main points. - I can compare and contrast the styles of different writers and provide examples. - I am able to link them with my own ideas to support what I say. - I can discuss the purpose, audience and organisation of different fiction/nonfiction texts. - I can use the way text types are organised to help me sustain understanding over longer texts. - I can ask and respond to questions about a text to demonstrate my understanding. - I can use my skills of skimming, scanning, text marking and knowledge of genre to identify and record the key features/information. - I can compare, contrast and explore the styles of writers and poets, finding examples in the text I use their knowledge to support my own ideas. - I can discuss the purpose, audience and organisation of different fiction/non-fiction texts, evaluating their success. - I can apply my knowledge of word reading skills to a range of different contexts to support my understanding of a text. - I can ask and respond to questions to demonstrate a secure understanding. - I can collect and organise key ideas from a range of sources and present this to others. - I can describe and evaluate the styles of different writers, finding examples and justifying my interpretations - I am able to state why I believe they have valid points and use the text to clarify. - Summarising the main ideas, drawn from more than one paragraph, identifying key details, that support the main ideas. - Checking that the book makes sense to them, discussing their understanding and exploring the meaning of words in context. - Asking questions to improve their understanding. - Retrieve, record and present information from non-fiction. - Making comparisons within and across books. - Distinguish between statements of fact and opinion. - Explain and discuss their understanding of what they have read, including through formal presentations and debates. -identifying and discussing themes and conventions in and across a wide Themes and Conventions - I can take part in discussions, taking account of what others say and comment on their ideas. over a range of non-fiction texts. - I am able to analyse what others' say to support my own ideas linked to a text. choice of specific vocabulary supports the writers theme and purpose, providing examples. - I can analyse and critically analyse others ideas courteously. range of writing. - Identifying how language, structure and presentation contribute to meaning. - Participate in discussions about books, building on their own and others' ideas and challenging views courteously.
+Year 6 Step 19 Step 20 Step 21 End of year expectations Comprehension - I can clearly identify and retrieve relevant points and key ideas from different points in a text and across a range of texts. - I can talk confidently about the purpose of the text and the specific intentions of the author, using examples from the text. - I can ask questions to confirm what I already know. - I can use my skills of skimming, scanning, text marking and knowledge of the genre to identify the main points. - I can compare and contrast the styles of different writers and provide examples. - I am able to link them with my own ideas to support what I say. - I can identify the ways in which one paragraph is linked to the next. - I can take part in discussions, taking account of what others say and comment on their ideas.
+I can discuss the purpose, audience and organisation of different fiction/non- fiction texts.
+I can use the way text types are organised to help me sustain understanding over longer texts.
+I can ask and respond to questions about a text to demonstrate my understanding.
+I can use my skills of skimming, scanning, text marking and knowledge of genre to identify and record the key features/information.
+I can compare, contrast and explore the styles of writers and poets, finding examples in the text.
+I use their knowledge to support my own ideas.
+I can discuss the purpose, audience and organisation of different fiction/non- fiction texts, evaluating their success.
+I can apply my knowledge of word reading skills to a range of different contexts to support my understanding of a text.
+I can ask and respond to questions to demonstrate a secure understanding.
+I can collect and organise key ideas from a range of sources and present this to others.
+I can describe and evaluate the styles of different writers, finding examples and justifying my interpretations I am able to state why I believe they have valid points and use the text to clarify.
+I can explore how the way in which a text is organised, language features and choice of specific vocabulary supports the writers theme and purpose, providing examples.
+I can analyse and critically analyse others ideas courteously.
+Summarising the main ideas, drawn from more than one paragraph, identifying key details, that support the main ideas.
+Checking that the book makes sense to them, discussing their understanding and exploring the meaning of words in context.
+Asking questions to improve their understanding.
+Retrieve, record and present information from non-fiction.
+Making comparisons within and across books.
+Distinguish between statements of fact and opinion.
+Explain and discuss their understanding of what they have read, including through formal presentations and debates. -identifying how language, structure and presentation contribute to meaning.
+Participate in discussions about books, building on their own and others' ideas and challenging views courteously.
 Language for Effect - I can clearly identify the effect the - I can analyse, compare and contrast - Discuss and evaluate how authors